Contents

 Your ABN

 If you are changing to a company structure, you will need to register your company through the Business Registration Service.
-This service will allow you to apply for key business registrations at the same time, including your new ABN, Australian Company Number (ACN), company name, and business name.
+This convenient service allows you to apply for your new ABN, Australian Company Number (ACN), company name, and business name all at once.

 Your Business Name

-A business name transfer is a two-step process that involves:
+A business name transfer is a two-step process involving:

-2. Registering the business name using your new ABN
+- Registering the business name using your new ABN.

 Your Trademarks And Other Intellectual Property

-If your business has any registered trademarks or logos, it is important you transfer ownership to the new entity.
-If you don’t do this, your new business will not legally own this intellectual property.
+If your business has any registered trademarks or logos, it is essential to transfer ownership to the new entity.
+Without this step, your new business may not legally own the intellectual property that helps define your brand.
+For expert advice on transferring intellectual property, see our Trademark Initial Consultation page.

 To transfer a trademark, you will need to submit a form to IP Australia.